KL13NT/form-task/README.md

 # Cart App

 I tried to mimick a real-world app as much as possible while still keeping it simple.

+> The toast implementation is pretty adhoc, real world toasts would need much more logic than I currently have.

 This app is built with React, TypeScript, Zod, react-hook-forms, Sass, CSSModules, Vite, and Zustand for state management.
 I'm using pnpm as the package manager.